LispBM can encode values of 4 different types into the

 similar way to boxed values, just that instead of a 32Bit value in the

-slot there is an arbitrary pointer.
+car slot there is an arbitrary pointer.
 The array storage

-itself is allocated using malloc
+itself is allocated using malloc.
+When garbage collection

 frees a cons cell with the special symbol

-, it also calls free
+DEF_REPR_ARRAY_TYPE, it also calls free on the

-pointer in the car
+pointer in the car position.